brachaer/CupidAI/README.md

 #### Before running the application, ensure that you've set up the server and client environments.
 #### This repository contains the server code.
 #### Once you've completed the setup here, proceed to the client repository for the next steps in the process.
+#### You will need a MongoDB connection string and an OpenAI API key.
 ### 1. Clone the repository:
       git clone <repository-url>
 ### 2. Open terminal from server folder.